-Charles Robert Darwin was born in Shrewsbury on 12 February 1809, son of Robert Waring Darwin (1766-1848) and Susannah, daughter of Josiah Wedgwood.
-He studied with his brother Erasmus at Edinburgh University but disliked the idea of following in his father’s footsteps as a doctor.
+Charles Robert Darwin, naturalist, is buried in the north aisle of the nave of Westminster Abbey, not far from Sir Isaac Newton.
+He was born in Shrewsbury on 12 February 1809, son of Robert Waring Darwin (1766-1848) and Susannah, daughter of Josiah Wedgwood.
+He studied with his brother Erasmus at Edinburgh University but disliked the idea of following in his father's footsteps as a doctor.
 At Cambridge University he became very much interested in natural history and sailed on the ship HMS Beagle in 1831 to South America and the Galapagos islands.
 In 1839 he married his cousin Emma Wedgwood and they went to live at Downe, a small village in Kent.
-His famous work “The Origin of Species by natural selection” was published in 1859 and he continued working although his health was often poor.
+His famous work "The Origin of Species by natural selection" was published in 1859 and he continued working although his health was often poor.
 He died at Down House on 19 April 1882.

 "CHARLES ROBERT DARWIN BORN 12 FEBRUARY 1809.
 DIED 19 APRIL 1882".